Jamil/sabre_dev_studio/README.md

 }
 ```

-Don't worry, the test suite won't make too many requests. `base_test` makes four requests (excluding authentication), and each tester for the unit should only make one test to the endpoint its testing (e.g. `instaflights_test.py` will only make one request)
+Don't worry, the test suite won't make too many requests. `base_test` makes three requests (excluding authentication), and each tester for the unit should only make one test to the endpoint its testing (e.g. `instaflights_test.py` will only make one request)